 Alpinia zerumbet (Pers.)
 B.L.Burtt & R.M.Sm. is the accepted scientific name of this species of Alpinia.
 It was described as such by Brian Laurence Burtt and Rosemary Margaret Smith in Notes From The Royal Botanic Garden, Edinburgh in 1972.
 It was previously named Costus zerumbet Pers. by Christiaan Hendrik Persoon in Synopsis Plantarum 3 in 1805.
 BUT the FIRST scientific name for the Shell Ginger was Zerumbet speciosum J.C.Wendl.
 It was named by Johann Christoph Wendland in Sertum Hannoveranum in 1798.

 When Suzanne was on a plant buying spree on Ebay, she had bought a lot from Wellspring Gardens.
 The package arrived and I took the plants out of the box and later put them in larger pots.
 Around that time, Suzanne had become ill and I didn’t pay much attention to what she had ordered compared to what she had received.
-After she passed away and I had started the Mystical Mansion and Garden blog, I decided to have a closer look at the order and labels with the plants I had.
+After she passed away and I had started the Mystical Mansion and Garden blog, I decided to have a closer look at the order and labels of the plants I had.
 They didn’t make sense.
 SO, I sent a message to the owner of Wellspring Gardens and told him the labels didn’t match what the order was for.
 He said that they must have sent the wrong plants and he would resend them.
 I told him I didn’t want what she had ordered, so he allowed me to order what I wanted as replacements.
 I ordered even more and it cost me an additional $18.00.

 Three of the plants shipped wrong were Lemon Ginger.
 I don’t remember the abbreviation on the labels, though.
-In fact, the plants are/were not Lemon Ginger at all.
+In fact, the plants were not Lemon Ginger at all.
 They turned out to be Shell Ginger which is Alpinia zerumbet.
 Currently, the Lemon Ginger is Monocostus uniflorus.
 At least that was the correct name last time I checked.